Ranjika123/ReactChat_System/README.md

 - **User Authentication:** Users can sign up, log in, and customize their profiles.

-- **Multiple Chat Rooms:** Create and join different chat rooms for specific discussions.
+- **Multiple Chat Rooms are Dleted:** Becuase FBI warned me about BOYS CHATS

 - **Message History:** Access chat history and scroll back through messages.